Lecrapouille/BacASable/ChatGPT/README.md

 My requests for chatGPT are described in the header comment (in French) of each files.
 I also described issues in the code generated and what I did to fix them.

+Edit: thanks to https://github.com/ryanschiang/chatgpt-export you can export your talks to markdown.
+I added my talks concerning [02_road.md](02_road.md).

 My conclusion:
 - The comprehension of natural language by ChatGPT is very impressive.
 - ChatGPT understands what I want.
 The first try (first chat) was always